google/liquidfun/liquidfun/Box2D/Box2D/Documentation/Chapter11_Particles.md

     * For example, creating a snowman from three round particle groups, and then merging them into a single particle group.

+Use the `b2_rigidParticleGroup` flag of the `b2ParticleGroupFlag` enum to specify a rigid particle group.
+For example:

+&nbsp;&nbsp;&nbsp;`pd.groupFlags = b2_rigidParticleGroup;`

 For individual particles, use the b2ParticleFlag enum.

-&nbsp;&nbsp;&nbsp;`pd.flags = b2_elasticParticle | b2_viscousParticle;`

-Use the `b2_rigidParticleGroup` flag of the `b2ParticleGroupFlag` enum to specify a rigid particle group.

-The b2ParticleFlag enum provides the following flags.
+The b2ParticleFlag enum provides the flags described in the following sections.
 Note that different particle behaviors may exact different performance costs.

 ### Elastic